Madhuarvind/FinWiseAi/docs/technical-design-document.md

 The intelligence of FinWiseAI is distributed across several specialized Genkit flows.

 -   **`categorizeTransactionWithLLM`**: The core re-ranking engine for low-confidence transactions.
--   **`explainTransactionClassification`**: Generates a human-like narrative for a transaction (The "Transaction Story").
+-   **`explainTransactionClassification`**: Generates a human-like narrative for a transaction (The "Money Memory").
 -   **`suggestTransactionCategories`**: Analyzes transaction descriptions to suggest new, relevant categories for the taxonomy.
--   **`synthesizeTransactions`**: Generates realistic, synthetic transaction data for a given category, useful for bootstrapping and model training.
+-   **`synthesizeTransactions`**: Generates realistic, synthetic transaction data for a given category.
--   **`reconstructTransactionFromText`**: Parses unstructured text (e.g., an email receipt) to extract structured transaction data.
+-   **`reconstructTransactionFromText`**: Parses unstructured text to extract structured transaction data.
--   **`generateSemanticDNA`**: Simulates the creation of a "Zero Interpretation Loss Embedding" (ZILE) by producing a "Semantic DNA" vector for a transaction.
+-   **`generateSemanticDNA`**: Simulates the creation of a "Zero Interpretation Loss Embedding" (ZILE) by producing a "Semantic DNA" vector.
--   **`getTokenAttributions`**: Implements token-level XAI by identifying the specific words in a description that were most influential for a classification decision.
+-   **`getTokenAttributions`**: Implements token-level XAI by identifying the influential words in a description.
--   **`generateCounterfactualExplanation`**: Provides "what-if" analysis by explaining what would need to change for a transaction to be classified differently.
+-   **`generateCounterfactualExplanation`**: Provides "what-if" analysis by explaining what would need to change for a different outcome.
 -   **`findSimilarMerchants`**: Simulates a semantic search for merchants, used for automated rule generation.
--   **`decodeSpendingIntent`**: Infers the likely psychological intent behind a purchase based on contextual clues.
+-   **`decodeSpendingIntent`**: Infers the likely psychological intent behind a purchase.
+-   **`generatePolicyFromText`**: Converts a natural language rule into a structured, machine-readable policy.
+-   **`generateAdversarialExamples`**: A "Red-Team" agent that creates adversarial inputs to test model robustness.
+-   **`quantifyUncertainty`**: Simulates a Bayesian Neural Ensemble to decompose and explain model uncertainty.

 ---